-The project centers on two contemporaneous expeditions—the Dunbar–Hunter “Grand Expedition” (1804–1805) and the Freeman–Custis “Red River Expedition” (1806)—which are far less widely known than the Lewis and Clark Expedition but were similarly ambitious in scope.
+The project centers on two contemporaneous expeditions—the Dunbar–Hunter “Grand Expedition” (1804–1805) and the Freeman–Custis “Red River Expedition” (1806)—which played important roles in the early exploration of the Louisiana Purchase and shaped the development of the Louisiana Purchase and the American Southwest.

 The Dunbar-Hunter Expedition was the first U.S. government-funded expedition to the Louisiana Purchase to return.
-This gave Thomas Jefferson and other political leaders in Washington, D.C., their first direct knowledge of the people, places, and natural resources that the United States had acquired through the Louisiana Purchase.
+This gave Thomas Jefferson and other federal officials in Washington their first direct knowledge of the people, places, and natural resources that the United States had acquired through the Louisiana Purchase.

 This website serves as a working proof of concept and research platform as the project develops.